 Release Rate.
 The amount of storm water released from a storm water control facility per unit of time.

-Religious Assembly.
+Religious Assembly & Other.
 A building or structure for the gathering together of persons for purposes of civic, social or religious functions.

 Replacement.
 Removing the pre-existing wireless support structure and constructing a new wireless support structure of proportions and of equal height or such other height that would not constitute a substantial modification to a pre-existing wireless support structure in order to support a wireless communications facility or to accommodate collocation.